umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-a-property-editor/part-2.md

 The label "Enabled?" uses the "boolean" view.
 This will allow us to turn the suggestions on/off and will provide the user with a toggle button.
 The name "boolean" comes from the convention that all preview editors are stored in `/umbraco/views/prevalueeditors/` and then found via `boolean.html`.

-Same with the "Default value" label, only that it will provide the user with a textarea to input a default value for the property editor that should be displayed when the property editor is blank.
+Same with the "Default value" label, it will provide the user with a textarea.
+The user can input a default value for the property editor that should be displayed when the property editor is blank.

 To hide the property editor label, add the `hideLabel` parameter in the `editor` block: